pagkly/Zed/Investopedia4/Unit Sales As a Measure of Output for a Given Period.md

 Comparing unit sales every year may help analysts determine if a company is moving in a positive direction.
 For example, Apple was predicted to sell approximately 235 million units of its iPhone during the 2015 fiscal year when the iPhone market was growing.
 These predicted sales were a dramatic increase over the 2014 fiscal year sales of about 170 million units worldwide.
 By 2019, the figure had dropped to about 38 million.

-This did not hurt Apple's stock.
+This did not hurt Apple's [[Stock|stock]].
 In fact, its share price almost tripled in the same time period.
 But it suggests that the smartphone industry as a whole is reaching saturation point.

 ### Break-Even Point (BEP)